-Do you currently hold certification in First Responder (FR) and are looking to continue in your education?
+Do you currently hold certification in First Responder (FR) or other advanced first aid courses and are looking to continue in your education?
 The next level of care is the Emergency Medical Responder (EMR) course!

 What is an Emergency Medical Responder?

 The Paramedic Association of Canada, in conjunction with the Canadian Medical Association, defines 4 levels of pre-hospital EMS care:

 - Critical Care Paramedic